Italian tax aspects of renting Italian real estate – for landlords

 Flat Rate “Cedolare Secca”

-Under this regime you pay tax at 21% on the gross rent.
+Under this regime you pay tax at 21% (or 26% if you are letting several properties) on the gross rent.
 There is a reduced rate for “protected tenancies” i.e. contracts where the tenant has special legal rights under a protected tenancy, and so not usually applicable to short term lettings.
 No deduction at all is allowed even for letting platform fees or cleaning and management costs.

 For long term lets (more than 30 days) this applies as an alternative to the normal income tax regime outlined above, whereas it is the default regime for short term lets.
 For long term lets (more than 30 days), the option needs to be exercised by indication as such in the rental agreement itself.